 What’s great about this Sriracha Macaroni and Cheese is that the milk is cut with chicken stock or broth, making it a little lighter and adding more flavor, but no less rich and creamy than your full milk roux macaroni and cheese.
 Oh, and the Sriracha, of course, not to mention that secret ingredient which you can scroll through to see right now (I would!).
 This Sriracha macaroni and cheese is not only loaded with extra-drippy, oozy cheese, but a ton of flavor, and not just from the cheese like most macaroni and cheese preparations!

 Umm..speaking of drippy, oozy cheese, have you ever tried raclette cheese?
 My friend’s Mom used to serve it with potatoes and cornichons.
 Oh.my.lanta. (channeling DJ).

-I know, three posts in a little over week.
-Every three days, I’ve had a post up.
-It feels like an assembly line of mediocrity (the Ego Lights haven’t been throwing me a cookie or two as of late).
+Holy, Macaroni!
+Three posts in a little over week!
+Every three days, I’ve had a post up, but, it feels like an assembly line of mediocrity (the Ego Lights haven’t been throwing me a cookie or two as of late).
 That said, I like to let each post I put up marinate a little before putting up a new one, so that’s part of the reason why I don’t post a few times a week, but, in this case..
 I had a lot of catching up to do.

 “OK, which one out of these 40 photos, that are almost identical, looks the sharpest?
 Which one really showcases the food the best?”